-But, especially in 2017 (and 2018 and beyond), there is a *lot* more than can (and should) go into an ecommerce store.
+But, especially in 2017 (and 2018 and beyond), there is a *lot* more that can (and should) go into an eCommerce store.
 There’s everything from selling via Facebook Messenger to syncing with Amazon FBA to integrating with eBay – not to mention features for executing on marketing fundamentals.

 Even for advertising products, there’s selling via Buyable Pins, Google Merchant, Twitter cards, and more.
 There’s remarketing and coupon codes.
 There’s A/B testing.
 There’s inventory synchronization with vendors like AliExpress.
 And there’s order synchronization with shippers like UPS and USPS.

 And that’s all a drop in the bucket.

 Obviously, not every store needs every feature.
 If you are trying to sell a couple T-shirts or a couple specialty products – you certainly don’t need them all.
 But if you want to grow and expand, you’ll need your options open.

 For eCommerce features, Shopify wins hands down, though Squarespace does make it simple to sell your product.
 Squarespace has a few advanced features (like abandoned cart recovery), but it’s nothing like Shopify.

 Shopify not only has more features directly integrated into their platform, but they also have a well-established app store that includes free and paid apps to extend your store with every feature you could possibly need.